 Ponies from all over Dappleshore were rushing to the site of the crater where once a farm had been.
 Hushed whispers and cries were quickly replaced by reverent silence as the regal figure of Celestia landed gracefully in front of the gathering crowd, flanked by her ever-present royal guard.
 The princess glanced sadly over the ruined land and lowered her head.

-The lights in the grand theater dim and Trixie stands alone on the stage, the audience breathlessly quiet.
-The blue unicorn looks up, tears blinking in her sorrowful eyes.
-For a moment her voice falters and she falls quiet before speaking again.
+The lights in the grand theater dim, and Trixie stands alone upon the stage.
+The audience is breathless and quiet.
+The unicorn looks up, tears blinking in her sorrowful eyes.
+For a moment her voice falters, and she falls quiet for a minute before speaking again.

 “It has taken weeks to recover all the bones of the dead from the site of the farm, but they deserve a proper resting place.
 Princess Celestia herself will oversee the official funeral this night.
-Let us never forget those who died, and may they be in our hearts forever.
-But let not grief so consume us either, that we forget each other and those who yet live."
+Let us never forget those who died, and may they live in our hearts forever more.
+But let not grief so consume us either, that we forget each other and those who yet live among us.”

 She glanced out over the audience.
 “Tonight I wish to thank a very special pair of fillies.
-Two fillies who saw their best friend taken away and killed, and who showed unbreakable loyalty and bravery till the very end.
-Please come up here, Applebloom and Scootaloo.”
+Two young fillies who saw their best friend taken away and murdered, and who showed unbreakable loyalty and bravery till the very end.
+Please come up here, Apple Bloom and Scootaloo.”

 Two young ponies rise from the audience and make their way to the stage as the audience applauds solemnly.

-“There is another pony who we should not forget, and she is here with us today, in spirit at least.
+“There is another pony who we should not forget, and she is here with us today in spirit at least.
 Twilight Sparkle.
 If this story has a moral, it must be that even the best of us can be led astray by forces we do not comprehend.
-Twilight deserves to be remembered for who she was, not for what her ancestor did.
-She was a friend to many, a friend whose sacrifice will never be forgotten.”
+Twilight deserves to be remembered for who she was, not for what her ancestor did to her.
+She was a friend to many, a friend whose loss and sacrifice will never be forgotten.”

-Trixie and Luna lean forwards, their lips meeting in a long kiss as the curtains fall.
+Trixie and Luna lean forwards, and their lips meet in a long kiss as the curtains fall.